Beautiful Boy (2010 film): Plot

 The film opens up with home videos of a husband and wife at the beach with their young son.
-A young man reads a short story to a small group about a boy and girl; saying that they didn't know it, but their lives would one day irrevocably change.
-But he finds that none of the group are paying attention to him.
+A young man reads a short story to a small group about a boy and girl; saying that they didn't know it, but their lives would one day irrevocably change; he finds that none of the group are paying attention to him.
 Bill and Kate are a married couple who are tightly wound and devoted to their work.
 Bill is a businessman, and Kate proofreads books for a living.
 The only thing keeping them together is their eighteen-year-old son Sam, who is having trouble adjusting to college.

 One morning, it is reported on the news that there has been a shooting spree at Sam's school.
 They are then visited by the police who inform them that Sam is not only dead, but that he was the gunman.
 Kate refuses to believe that their son would do something so horrible, and spends the night tidying up Sam's room which had been searched by the police.
-As the news media descends upon the couple the following day, Bill and Kate decide to stay with Kate's brother Eric and his wife Trish.
+As the media descends upon the couple the following day, Bill and Kate decide to stay with Kate's brother Eric and his wife Trish.
 The next morning, Eric and Trish's son Dylan turns on the television to see a video made by Sam about the impending massacre.
 Bill then decides to issue a public statement, saying that they are both deeply sorry over what has happened, and ask for their privacy as they endeavor to get their lives back on track.
 They have a small funeral with only family present.